Skip to main content

 (5) That the applicant understands that acceptance of a scholarship relieves the school district of residence and the school district in which the student is entitled to attend school, if different, of the obligation to provide the child with FAPE;

-(9) That the applicant agrees to abide by the dispute resolution process described in rule 3301-101-12 of the Administrative Code;
+(7) That the applicant agrees to abide by the dispute resolution process described in rule 3301-101-12 of the Administrative Code;

-(11) Any other representations prescribed by the department determined to be necessary to ensure the effective implementation of the program and compliance with Chapter 3310. of the Revised Code.
+(9) Any other representations prescribed by the department determined to be necessary to ensure the effective implementation of the program and compliance with Chapter 3310. of the Revised Code.

-(E) Application for program participation shall be made on forms or through electronic means as prescribed by the department.
+(E) Application for program participation will be made on forms or through electronic means as prescribed by the department.
 Applicants may designate, in writing, another entity to submit the application on behalf of the applicant.
 Such designation may be made only to registered providers or alternative public providers.

 Supplemental Information